The Audley: More Than a Trophy

 It’s about consistency.

-It’s about showing up, over and over again, in a way that leaves something behind.
+in a way that leaves something behind.

 What will your name stand for?